Enhance opportunities for collaboration & networking among falls prevention stakeholders

 1A: By end of 2024, create opportunities to share innovation and best practices that includes developing a Community of Practice with multidisciplinary stakeholders such as researchers, practitioners, and community members from across the continuum of care through the NCFPC.

-- 1A1: By the end of 2021, leverage existing coalition meetings to host half-day meeting to spotlight innovation and state and national level best practices including integrating lessons learned and outcomes from the Community of Practice.
+- 1A1: By the early 2022, leverage existing coalition meetings to host half-day meeting to spotlight innovation and state and national level best practices including integrating lessons learned and outcomes from the Community of Practice.